Loving The Lord With Your Whole Soul

 Hear, O Israel: The LORD our God, the LORD is one.
 You shall love the LORD your God with all your heart and with all your soul and with all your might.
 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates.
 Deut 6:4-9

-This scripture was part of a prayer Jesus would have prayed every day, probably in the morning and evening.
-It is part of a bigger prayer called the Shema (pronounced sh-mah’), a call-to-action, an ancient prayer of commitment to follow the Lord,
+This passage is part of a prayer Jesus Himself would have prayed every day, likely morning and evening.
+It’s from a larger prayer called the Shema (pronounced sh-mah’)—a powerful call to action and a declaration of devotion to the Lord.

 What Is One’s Soul